-The pub has been extensively altered both internally and externally over the years which has severely undermined any original architectural quality or historic value of the building.
-It is therefore believed that there would be minimal positive benefit in seeking to restore the building and redevelopment offers the most realistic and positive solution.
+Whilst it is acknowledged that the building may have some local value, the pub has been extensively altered both internally and externally over the years which has significantly undermined any original architectural quality or historic value of the building

 Paragraph 197 of the National Planning Policy Framework states that the effect of an application on the significance of a non-designated heritage asset should be taken into account in determining an application.
 In weighing applications that directly or indirectly affect non-designated heritage assets, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset.